Sheffield weather forecast: Weather warnings in place as icy conditions continue

-The weather in Sheffield is set to be a mixed bag today, as forecasters predict and mixture of small sunny spells and cloud, alongside below freezing temperatures and icy conditions.
+The weather in Sheffield is set to be a mixed bag today, as forecasters predict sunny spells, cloud, close to freezing temperatures and icy conditions.

 What will the weather be like this morning in Sheffield?